 Maybe you feel like you don’t have enough money to delegate properly in your business.
 Does your way of thinking say you can’t pay another person to work for you when you can barely pay yourself?
 Any spare funds you can scrape together go right back into building the business.
 How could you take someone on at this point?

 This reason seems very much like the “I don’t have time” one to me.
 If you could exchange $50 to get $100 back, you would be crazy not to, right?
 If you could pay another person to do five or ten hours of low-level work you could reclaim that time to do more of the work that boosts your profits.
 This would make delegation a solution to your money problem.
 If this is true, then you can’t afford NOT to delegate.

 I Don’t Know Where To Start

-The final reason you might be avoiding delegation is because you’re not quite sure where to start.
+The final reason you might be avoiding delegation is that you’re not quite sure where to start.
 This makes perfect sense.
-Without delegating effectively, there’s no time or head space for you to figure out the best jobs to get help with.
-If you’re snowed under with more work than you can possibly do in a day, you would feel this way.
+Without delegating effectively, there’s no time or headspace for you to figure out the best jobs to get help with.
+If you’re snowed under with more work than you can do in a day, you would feel this way.
 Spending just 5 or 10 minutes to plan the best tasks to hand over seems like a luxury in time you simply can’t afford.